Mani-sh24/shell-/README.md

   - `type [command]`: Identify whether a command is a shell builtin or an executable file, and display its location.
   - `pwd`: Print the current working directory.
   - `$PATH`: List all directories in the system's PATH.
+  - `history`: List all previous commands used.
+  - `cd`: changing and navigating directories.
 - **External Command Execution**:
   - Run any executable available in your system's PATH (e.g., `ls`, `cat`, `git`).